braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/storage.md

 # Storage

-This article describes the different cookies used by the Braze Android SDK.
+This article describes the different device properties captured when using the Braze Android SDK.

 ## Device Properties